 - Florence Polillo, found 1/26/1936

 - Unidentified male, found 6/5/1935

 - Unidentified male, found 7/10/1936

 - Unidentified male, found 7/6/1937

 Multiple theories and conclusions were drawn as to the traits of the murderer.
 Most agree that he (or she) had some background in anatomy, either as a butcher, physician, nurse, or hospital orderly.

 Dr. Francis Sweeney was arrested for the "Torso Murders" in 1939.
-He failed to pass an early polygraph test, but was released, due to lack of evidence.
+He failed to pass an initial polygraph test but was released, due to lack of evidence.
 Days later, Sweeney, who was a member of a prominent Cleveland family, committed himself to a mental institution, where he remained until he died in 1965.

 Various theories exist as to the identity of the killer.
 Author, John Stark Bellamy II, whose father covered the crimes for various newspapers in the 1930s, maintains that there was more than one killer.
 The journals of Eliot Ness indicate that he knew who the killer was, but could never prove it.

-One recent theory even connects the Cleveland "Torso Murders" with the Black Dahlia murder in Los Angeles in 1947.
+One new theory even connects the Cleveland "Torso Murders" with the Black Dahlia murder in Los Angeles in 1947.